xlladdins/xll/docs/Excel4MacrosT-Z.md

 **UNREGISTER**(**file\_text**)

-Module\_text or file\_text    is text specifying the name of the dynamic link library (DLL) that contains the function (in Microsoft Excel for Windows) or the name of the file that contains the code resource (in Microsoft Excel for the Macintosh).
+Module\_text or file\_text&nbsp;&nbsp;&nbsp;&nbsp;is text specifying the
+name of the dynamic link library (DLL) that contains the function (in Microsoft Excel for Windows) or the name of the file that contains the code resource (in Microsoft Excel for the Macintosh).

 If you use this syntax of UNREGISTER, all functions in the DLL (or all code resources in the file) are immediately unregistered, regardless of